 Exhibits, photo walks, seminars, and workshops are excellent opportunities for you to meet potential clients, journalists, and other photographers.
 Socialize with them, compliment their work, and ask for advice.
 Make sure your website is up to date, and have business cards ready so you can give them out once people show interest in your work.

 Many photographers assist one another on shoots and refer work to one another when they are already booked.
 Use these communities and events to get out there and get to know other active photographers in your area.
-It can be fun, educational and can even lead to more work for you down the road.
+It can be fun, and educational and can even lead to more work for you down the road.

 5. Update your website.